Best Online Healthcare Programs in Connecticut (2026)

 How does Healthcare pay in Connecticut compare to other states?

-Connecticut salaries are approximately 10.0% higher than the national average for healthcare roles.
+Connecticut offers competitive wages for healthcare professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Connecticut a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for healthcare in Connecticut?